raos-projects/wordle-analysis/README.md

 submitted to an IRB.

 Analysis was performed in R 4.4.1 using the code below.
-A total of 2297 observations were extracted from the chat, of which 279 had valid Skill, Luck, and Guess data.
-To speed up analysis of data with regex, the analysis was conducted on Northwestern University’s Quest HPC Cluster using parallel computing methods.
+A total of 2297 observations were extracted using regex from the chat, of which 279 had valid Skill, Luck, and Guess data (12.1%).
+The remaining observations were shared with out Skill and Luck scores either because they predated the inclusion of those scores or because users shared results from the main Wordle landing page and not from the Wordlebot analyzer.

 ## Analysis